paschaldubem/Spotify_Analysis/README.md

 The purpose of this analysis is to better understand myself through my music choices, uncover hidden habits, and explore any potential relationships between music and my personality.
 My EDA begins with simple questions and expands into areas that I couldn't fully explore using SQL alone, utilizing Tableau for deeper insights.
 This process was both insightful and enjoyable, and I hope to demonstrate some its value here.

-Starting from my most obvious questions
+Some of the questions are

-- TOTAL UNIQUE SONGS STREAMED: Over the 9-month period, I queried the number of unique tracks to understand how many songs I have been exposed to since joining Spotify.
+- TOTAL UNIQUE TRACK STREAMED: Over the 9-month period, I queried the number of unique tracks to understand how many songs I have been exposed to since joining Spotify.
 This query aggregates by doing a count of all unique tracks in my historical data.

 ```sql
 -- Total number of unique songs streamed